 Study In Ukraine For Nigerian Students

-According to 2019 statistics, there are more than 4300 Nigerian students studying in Ukraine, from medicine/surgery, engineering, social sciences, to postgraduate programs.
+According to 2019 statistics, there are more than 4300 Nigerian students studying in Ukraine, studying medicine/surgery, engineering, social sciences, to postgraduate programs.

 In reality, the educational partnership between Nigerian and Ukraine dates as far back as the Soviet era, and the all-time number of Nigerians that studied and graduated in Ukraine will be approaching 6 digits.

-The continued increase in Nigerians interest to study in Ukraine is a clear indication that Nigerians are, not only welcome but get enough academic value that sustains this growing interest in Ukraine’s university education.
+The continued increase in Nigerians interest to study in Ukraine is a clear indication that Nigerians are, not only welcome but receive top-notch academic value that sustains this growing interest in Ukraine’s university education.

 Challenges Of University Education In Nigeria